 - No state income tax in Texas while California has the highest state income tax of any state

 - More job opportunities in a wider variety of fields.
 Government jobs and tech jobs are readily available in Texas.
-There are also opportunities in the health care industry, educational opportunities for teachers and administrators, coaching positions, welders, pipe-fitters and all manner of construction and oil field opportunities are available in Texas.
+There are also opportunities in the health care industry also.
+Educational opportunities for teachers and administrators are great here.
+Coaching positions, welders, pipe-fitters and all manner of construction and oil field opportunities are available in Texas.
 There are simply more jobs in Texas and a wider variety of jobs.
 This is why California has a much higher unemployment rate than Texas does.

 - Better school systems for the children

 - Outdoor activities are encouraged.
 Texans love to hunt, fish, swim, water ski, ride bicycles, play outdoor games like volleyball, tennis, football, baseball, softball, badminton, play basketball, and do anything that lets them enjoy being outside.